JamesWP/nomic/old_proposals.md

 When amending rules, removals are indicated by strikethrough, ~~like this~~, while additions are in italics *like this*.

-#301 - Motion to propose new rule governing the generating of random numbers - failed
+#301 - Motion to propose new rule governing the generating of random numbers - defeated

 Proposed by: Peter Kuehne -10pts